 |Faculty Forum President-Elect or Forum Executive Team designee when no PE is available||Automatic||Voting||One year|

 |CTE Council Representative**||Appointed by CTE Council||Non- Voting||One year|

-* Four faculty members (at least three of whom are tenured) elected by the faculty forum, serve staggered two- year terms, with the option to stay for an additional year if serving as Chair in the third year.
+* Four faculty members (at least three of whom are tenured) elected by the faculty senate, serve staggered two- year terms, with the option to stay for an additional year if serving as Chair in the third year.
 Faculty membership should represent a balance, with no more than one faculty member from any one department, with two from Transfer and two from Career and Technical Education.
 (CTE)

 Voting members will recuse themselves from voting on decisions in which they believe they may have a conflict of interest, including over-representation by any one department on pertinent issues.

 The President of the College may appoint non-voting administrative liaisons to sub-committees or task forces.

 Chair Election: The committee shall elect a new Chair by its mid-April meeting.

 Presentations to Academic Affairs:

 Academic Affairs encourages presentation of all instructional issues by all campus constituents.
 Examples of relevant instructional issues include but are not limited to:

 - Instructional policies impacting admissions, advising, curriculum, Banner, students.